 49. Pink Blouse In Banaras And Silk

 A color that is extensively a part of not just South Indian but also Maharashtrian (Paithani) saree collection.
 Also, a blouse design that will go with just about anything.
 A yellow georgette saree with pink border, a royal blue pattu saree with peacock motifs or an off-white chanderi saree.
-It is a perfect balance of chic and traditional design.
+It is a perfect balance of chic and traditional blouse design.

 50. High Neck Blouse For A Net Saree